IABTechLab/uid2docs/api/v1/endpoints/get-identity-buckets.md

 | `bucket_id` | string | The salt bucket ID. |
 | `last_updated` | date-time | The UTC timestamp of the last time the bucket salt was rotated. |

-For response status values, see [Response Structure and Status Codes](../../../api/README.md#response-structure-and-status-codes).
+For response status values, see [Response Status Codes](../../../api/README.md#response-status-codes).